+Planning to spend 2 days in Madrid?
 Madrid is a bustling city filled with amazing culture, cuisine, and community that makes it an ideal destination for a city break or stopover as part of a longer trip.
-A two-day itinerary in Madrid gives you just enough time to get a taster for the city and to experience the highlights, while still leaving you longing to return to get under the skin of the Spanish capital another time.
+This two-day itinerary in Madrid gives you just enough time to get a taster for the city and to experience the highlights, while still leaving you longing to return to get under the skin of the Spanish capital another time.

 My ‘Two Days In Madrid’ itinerary is packed full of highlights to enable you to make the most of your time in the city, so you don’t feel as though you come away from your trip feeling like you missed out.